Charlotte Dujardin

+On 23 July 2024, Dujardin pulled out of the 2024 Summer Olympics after a video surfaced of her excessively whipping a horse during training.
+She was provisionally handed a one-year suspension, which was upheld by the International Federation for Equestrian Sports in December 2024.

 Early life

-Born in Enfield, Dujardin was brought up in Leighton Buzzard, Bedfordshire, where she attended Vandyke Upper School.
+Born in Enfield, Dujardin was brought up in Leighton Buzzard, Bedfordshire.
 She started riding as a two-year-old, returning her elder sisters' horses from the show jumping ring to the horse trailer.
 Aged three, she achieved second place at her first Pony Club show jumping competition.
-To finance their hobby, their mother Jane Dujardin bought and sold ponies for her daughters to ride to enable them to continue riding.
+To finance their hobby, their mother Jane Dujardin bought and sold ponies for her daughters.

-Leaving school aged 16, Dujardin won the Horse of the Year Show competition four times and was a winner at All England Jumping Course at Hickstead on three occasions.
 As a child Dujardin was diagnosed with dyslexia.

+She attended Vandyke Upper School in Leighton Buzzard, but later commented, "I didn’t really attend school that much".
+She left school aged 16.

+Dujardin won the Horse of the Year Show competition four times and was a winner at All England Jumping Course at Hickstead on three occasions.

 Career

-After encouragement from her trainer Debbie Thomas, Dujardin took up dressage with a horse bought from an inheritance from her grandmother.
+After encouragement from her trainer Debbie Thomas, Dujardin took up dressage with a horse bought using an inheritance from her grandmother.
 In February 2007, after she sought employment with Carl Hester, he gave her some coaching.
 Spotting her talent, he offered her a job as a groom at his yard in Newent, Gloucestershire, where she has since remained.
 Dujardin's owned-horse is Fernandez.